About Big Ideas

 Round 1: Pre-proposal

-Eligible students are invited to submit a five-page pre-proposal by Tuesday, November 6, 2012 at 5PM (PST) via the bigideas.berkeley.edu website.
+Eligible students are invited to submit a five-page pre-proposal by Tuesday, November 5, 2013 at 5PM (PST) via the bigideas.berkeley.edu website.
 Judges will select 3 to 6 teams in each category to continue on to the full proposal round of the contest in the spring.
 All pre-proposal teams will receive detailed feedback from the judges, regardless of whether or not they are selected as finalists.
-Pre-proposal entrants will be notified the first week of December 2012 if they have been selected as a finalist.
+Pre-proposal entrants will be notified the mid-December 2013 if they have been selected as a finalist.

 Round 2: Full Proposal